kuldeep-tolia/LBM_Codes/README.md

-# classical_lbm_code
+# LBM_Codes

-FORTRAN codes for different fluid flow problems using Lattice Boltzmann Method.
+Various fluid-flow and heat transfer problems are solved using the Lattice Boltzmann Method.
+as